tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

 - 6 + 2 + 6 + 7 + 6 = 27
 6. Now multiply that value by 9
 - 27 * 9 = 243.
 The last value _3_ is your 'check' digit.
-7. Finally, you will have a string that includes the original random numbers including the 'check digit.
+7. Finally, you will have a string that has the original random numbers including the 'check' digit.
 - 373263

 The pseudo-code for this algorithm is right [here](https://en.wikipedia.org/wiki/Luhn_algorithm#Pseudo-Code).
 If you want to do this on your own, it may be a good guide.
 It's rather simple.
 You probably won't need it if you had the rules.